joshcesana/joshcesana.github.io/_posts/2018-08-09-planning-ftw.markdown

 In my [previous post](/please_k_i_s_s) about keeping things simple, I talked about how my lack of keeping things simple kept me from making timely progress.
 In that time period of my studies, I discovered that focusing on one thing at a time and keeping things simple is how I can make efficient and profitable progress.

 Even something as simple as writing this blog post forces me to put this in to practice.
 I have stubbed out each paragraph and each heading in order to get me in the right frame of mind.
-Of course, flexibility is possible and often requried, but basic planning often promotes progress.
+Of course, flexibility is possible and often required, but basic planning often promotes progress.

 **Progress makes me feel good.**